baking-bad/tezos-on-tezos/README.md

 * Potentially smaller operation latency
 * Alternative VMs for executing smart contracts (WASM)

-If this project shows good results, we will consider to relocate or partially implement our [DeFi products](https://bakingbad.dev/) in an app-specific rollup.

-Also in the scope of our developing tools and indexing stack we want to better understand:
-* Which features should we add to [BCD](https://better-call.dev) for SCORU devs
-* How to run e2e rollup tests using [Pytezos](https://pytezos.org)
-* How to index SCORU (and EVM rollup in particular) for enabling [DipDup](https://dipdup.io) and [TzKT](https://tzkt.io) with the rollup chain data

 ## Roadmap

 - [x] MVP Tezos-compatible kernel supporting plain transactions and public key reveals